 Construction of the sand and water table was complete at this point.
 The last step was waterproofing it with two coats of pure tung oil:

 The sensory table was now finished.
-I added some storage bins at the top, and just needed to fill them with sand and water:
+I added some storage bins at the top, and just needed to fill them with sand and water.
+The storage bins were roughly 22″x16″x6″.
+This was an ideal size to comfortably fit 2 bins in the table.

 This project was very quick and cheap to make.
 It took about 2 hours, and cost less than $15.
 It would have been free if I had some extra 2x4s lying around, but sadly my scrap wood collection had dwindled.